Poincar\'e Duality and Supergravity: Cohomology of differential and integral forms

 In the given degree convention, where $\bersheaf_{\mani / \para}$ is in degree $m$, the framed part of the above diagram is where both the sheaves of differential and integral forms are non-zero.
 We will see that this is useful, since the cohomology of these complexes can only be non-zero---in fact isomorphic---inside this highlighted frame.

-\section{Cohomology of Differential and Integral Forms}
+\section{Cohomology of differential and integral forms}

-\subsection{Cohomology and Poincar\'e Lemmas}
+\subsection{Cohomology and Poincar\'e lemmas}

-In this section, we take a step back to study the cohomology of complexes of differential and integral forms on a single supermanifold $\mani$\footnote{Of course, a single supermanifold is nothing but a ``family'' over a point, that is a collapse map $c \maps \mani \to \mathbb{R}^{0|0}$, so that the definitions of the (absolute) de Rham $\Omega^\bullet_\mani$ and Spencer complex $\bersheaf^\bullet_\mani$ can be easily inferred from the previous section, or just read out from the literature -- see for example \cite{Manin} and the recent \cite{Noja} or \cite{Pol1} for the reader interested in the algebraic setting}. \begin{definition}[de Rham and Spencer Cohomology] Let $\mani$ be a supermanifold and let $\Omega^\bullet_{\mani}$ and $\bersheaf^\bullet_\mani$ be their de Rham and Spencer complex respectively.
-We define de Rham cohomology of $\mani$ to be the hypercohomology of the de Rham complex $\Omega^\bullet_\mani$, and we write
+In this section, we take a step back to study the cohomology of complexes of differential and integral forms on a single supermanifold $\mani$\footnote{Of course, a single supermanifold is nothing but a ``family'' over a point, that is a collapse map $c \maps \mani \to \R^{0|0}$, so that the definitions of the (absolute) de Rham $\Omega^\bullet_\mani$ and Spencer complex $\bersheaf^\bullet_\mani$ can be easily inferred from the previous section, or just read out from the literature -- see for example \cite{Manin} and the recent \cite{Noja} or \cite{Pol1} for the reader interested in the algebraic setting}.
+We will then leverage on these result to study cohomology of families of supermanifolds. \begin{definition}[de Rham and Spencer Cohomology] Let $\mani$ be a supermanifold and let $\Omega^\bullet_{\mani}$ and $\bersheaf^\bullet_\mani$ be their de Rham and Spencer complex respectively.
+We define \define{de Rham cohomology} of $\mani$ to be the hypercohomology of the de Rham complex $\Omega^\bullet_\mani$, and we write

-Likewise, we define the Spencer cohomology of $\mani$ to be the hypercohomology of the Spencer complex $\bersheaf^\bullet_\mani$, and we write
+Likewise, we define the \define{Spencer cohomology} of $\mani$ to be the hypercohomology of the Spencer complex $\bersheaf^\bullet_\mani$, and we write

 \end{definition}